Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an

 Audio engineers and music producers are often after a very direct sound.
-This is the reason microphones are normally placed very close to the source.
+This is the reason microphones are typically placed very close to the source.
 This captures the source with a lot of detail but also takes out most of the natural ambiance of the room.
-Most producers usually prefer to use emulated spaces that are over-exaggerated.
-The ability to use multiple types of reverb with different tonalities helps give the production depth, contrast and keep things interesting.
-It also helps engineers deliberately place certain sounds in a mix, for instance, I may want to drench the pad synth to make it sit further back in the mix so it doesn’t interfere with the lead synth line.
+Most producers usually prefer to use emulated spaces that are exaggerated.
+The ability to use multiple types of reverb with different tonalities helps give the production depth, contrast, and keep things interesting.
+It also helps engineers deliberately place certain sounds in a mix.
+For instance, I may want to drench the pad synth to make it sit further back in the mix, so it doesn’t interfere with the lead synth line.

 Panning gives us the ability to move sounds left and right and time-based effects give us the ability to move sounds forward and back.

 What is reverb?

-Reverberation or more commonly referred to just as reverb is the sound created when sound waves are being reflected and interacting with the world around us.
-The time it takes these reflections to dissipate or be absorbed into other objects is referred to as the decay time.
+Reverberation, or more commonly referred to just as reverb, is the sound created when sound waves are being reflected and interacting with the world around us.
+The time it takes these reflections to dissipate or be absorbed into other objects is the decay time.

-When a sound is made in a room, what we are actually hearing is not just the sound directly from the source but also the waves reflecting off of all the surfaces in the room that are then bouncing back into our ears.
-For instance, if someone yells at you, you’re not just hearing the waves that are coming directly from the person’s mouth but also how it is interacting with the physical surfaces and walls of the room you’re in.
+When a sound is made in a room, what we are hearing is not just the sound directly from the source but also the waves reflecting off all the surfaces in the room that are then bouncing back into our ears.
+For instance, if someone yells at you, you’re not just hearing the waves coming directly from the person’s mouth but also how it is interacting with the physical surfaces and walls of the room you’re in.